ARM-software/astc-encoder/Docs/Building.md

 nmake install
 ```

-## macOS and Linux
+## macOS and Linux using Make

-Builds for macOS and Linux are tested with CMake 3.17 and clang++ 9.0.
+Builds for macOS and Linux are tested with CMake 3.17, and clang++ 9.0 or
+newer.

 > Compiling using g++ is supported, but clang++ builds are faster by ~15%.